 E is for Eco

 Use recycled materials to create an eco-friendly E. This sustainable twist is my go-to for showing how creativity can help the planet.
+For more inspiration, explore other eco-friendly project ideas.

 E is for Embroidery

 Stitch an E onto fabric, introducing embroidery as a skill.
 It’s a relaxing craft that I often do while enjoying a cup of tea.
+If you want to keep the little ones busy while you stitch, set them up with some fun fish craft ideas.

 E is for Extraterrestrial